DDRMANIAC007/Rabbit_and_Steel_Mega_Encounter_Mod/README.md

 Sunnie, the Radiant Dragon - Red Darkhouse replacing Illie, the Emerald Dragon

-Nyxa, the Midnight Trader - Churchmouse Streets replacing Meg, the Rosemage Mouse &amp; Varo, the Commander Mouse
+Nyxa, the Midnight Trader - Nyxa, the Midnight Trader - Red Darkhouse replacing Kuu, the Silver Dragon &amp; Pi, the Golden Dragon (This will likely change later)